LifePulse-VitalBridge/rednova-ui/docs/daily-workflow.md

 # 2. Update your branch directly from the remote Dev branch
 git fetch origin
 git merge origin/dev
+Or
+git pull origin dev - combination of fetch and merge.
 ```

 ## End of Day: Save, Sync & Submit